Anti-Americanism: United Kingdom

-According to a Pew Global Attitudes Project poll, during the George W. Bush administration "favorable opinions" of America between 2000 and 2006 fell from 83% to 56% in the United Kingdom.
+According to a Pew Global Attitudes Project poll, during the George W. Bush administration, "favorable opinions" of America between 2000 and 2006 fell from 83% to 56% in the United Kingdom.
 According to a Pew Research poll in 2025, 50% of British people held a favorable opinion of the United States, while 49% held an unfavorable opinion.

 News articles and blogs have discussed the negative experiences of Americans living in the United Kingdom.

 Anti-American sentiment became more widespread in the United Kingdom following the Iraq War and the War in Afghanistan.

 Ireland

 Negative sentiment towards American tourists is implied to have risen around 2012 and 2014.

+Denmark

+Having already been on the rise along with the rest of Europe due to the 2025 Liberation Day tariffs, Anti-Americanism sharply rose in Denmark and Greenland in response to the Greenland crisis, in which the second Trump Administration announced its intention to seize Greenland, a Danish territory, including by military force.
+Despite Denmark being a traditional US ally, the Danish Defence Intelligence Service classified the US as a national security threat for the first time ever in its 2025 annual report.
+This culminated in the Hands off Greenland protests across the Danish Realm, in which protesters chanted anti-American slogans and rejected the proposed American takeover.

 Asia

 Anti-Americanism in the Middle East and parts of Asia has substantially increased due to U.S sanctions and military involvement in countries like Afghanistan and Iraq, worsening relations and public opinion.
-However East and South Asian countries like the Philippines, South Korea and India remain the most Pro-American countries.
+However, East and South Asian countries like the Philippines, South Korea, and India remain the most pro-American countries.